patrykgruszka/responsive-breakpoint-tester/README.md

 }

 if (viewport.is('>md')) {
-    // Executed on breakpoints that are larger than md (lg) }
+    // Executed on breakpoints that are larger than md (lg, xl) }

 if (viewport.is('>=md')) {
-    // Executed on breakpoints that are larger or equal to md (md, lg) }
+    // Executed on breakpoints that are larger or equal to md (md, lg, xl) }
 ```